hainayanda/Tour-Of-Heroes/TourOfHeroes/Pods/NamadaLayout/README.md

 # NamadaLayout

 NamadaLayout is a DSL framework for Swift to make Auto layout easier.
+(This is Beta version and have no proper Unit Test, use it at your own risk)

 [![CI Status](https://img.shields.io/travis/nayanda/NamadaLayout.svg?style=flat)](https://travis-ci.org/nayanda/NamadaLayout)
 [![Version](https://img.shields.io/cocoapods/v/NamadaLayout.svg?style=flat)](https://cocoapods.org/pods/NamadaLayout)